nagasudhirpulla/taming_python/blog/skills/dataframe_select_columns.md

 # this will print pandas.core.series.Series
 ```

 Notice that the type of `kharData` is Series and the type of `filteredDf` is DataFrame.
-This is because `kharData` variable
+This is because `kharData` variable is obtained by getting only a single column of the main dataframe `df`

 ### Online Interpreter